MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-connector.md

 * The [Microsoft 365 admin center](https://admin.microsoft.com) doesn't support viewing and editing the **search schema** after a connection is published.
 To edit the search schema, delete your connection and then create a new one.

 * When you manage your connection's **refresh schedule**, the number of items that sync during each session are displayed.
 However, the sync history isn't available.

+* When quota utilization for your organization hits critical or higher limits, you will **not** be notified via Message Center.
+Periodically check the Connectors management page to ensure the configured connections have not exceeded the overall quota limits for your organization.